Do1e

 Currently maintaining these two Python projects:

-I had been using setup.py for packaging, but when updating NJUlogin in November, I encountered the following message:
+Previously, I was using setup.py for packaging, but when updating NJUlogin in November, I encountered the following message:

 With Python 2.7 end-of-life, support for building universal wheels